 Although YoYo Games’ Game Maker and DS Game Maker are entirely separate projects there are similarities between them.
 The information James Garner was happy to supply me with is probably as close as is possible to get without planning a midnight raid on the currently non-existent YoYo HQ.

-There are currently 111 built-in actions compared to around 1,000 in Game Maker however PAlib functions can also be used.
+There are currently 111 built-in actions compared to around 1,000 in Game Maker however DS Game Maker supports custom actions written in C, so users with a little programming ability can go a long way.

-There are far more computers in the world than DS consoles so creating games, or other applications, for use on the handheld console is far more specialised and of interest to fewer people.
-Understandably there not many alternatives for programming for the DS.
+There are far more computers in the world than handheld consoles so creating games for the DS is more specialized and of obviously interest to fewer people.
+And there are not many alternatives for making DS games that don’t involve understanding the hardware or assembler code.

-James says that the average age of his forum users is 11 which causes a problem YoYo Games also experience – “none of them can buy it.
-I offer mail order for them (instead of PayPal) but no one has used it”.
+James says that the average age of his forum users is 11 which causes a problem YoYo Games also experience.

 Like GM DS Game Maker has both a free and paid-for version.
-The limitations imposed on the free version are greater than those in Game Maker with audio disabled and a maximum of 3 game rooms permitted unless you upgrade.
-The upgrade cost at $11.99 for life is less than half the price of Game Maker 7 .
-In August 62 copies of the Pro Edition were sold with the number of downloads exceeding 6,000.
+The limitations imposed on the free version are greater than those in Game Maker with background audio disabled and a maximum of 3 game rooms permitted unless you upgrade.
+The upgrade cost of $14.99 for life is less than half the price of Game Maker 7 .
+In August James sold 62 copies against downloads exceeding 6,000.

-A download-to-upgrade ratio exceeding 1% appears very impressive but you have to consider that many users upgrading will have been using the software for several months and only just decided that it was worthwhile to pay to lift the restrictions.
-Also only downloads from the official site are tracked whereas all upgrades go through the site.
+A download-to-upgrade ratio exceeding 1% appears impressive but James said “you have to remember that users create with the software for months before deciding it is worthwhile to pay to lift the restrictions.”

 Taking the download figures on the YoYo Games Wiki1 if just 1% of the people who downloaded Game Maker in 2006 upgraded their copy revenues of almost $300,000 would have been generated.

-Unlike YoYo Games who utilised third-party Softwrap DRM protection, which has proved problematic for some users, the online registration system provided for DS Game Maker is a simple php and MySQL system coded by James. ”As a big corporation I guess they [went] for what was industry standard”.
+Unlike YoYo Games who utilized third-party Softwrap DRM protection, which has proved problematic for some users, the online registration system provided for DS Game Maker is a fairly simple PHP and MySQL system coded by James.
+“As a big corporation I guess they [went] for what was industry standard.
+MySQL gives me a simple source-of-truth and analytics on how people activate the software.
+PayPal calls back DS Game Maker when they’ve bought the software and the server issues a serial code by email.
+It’s beautifully simple, and that helps me sleep at night.”

 James is quick to admit that DS Game Maker has short-comings when it comes to the provision of resources for potential programmers to make use of.
-There is no manual which he says is his “biggest flaw” and the online documentation is not yet complete.
+There is no formal manual or spec which he says is the “biggest flaw” and the online help pages are brief.
+Users rely on multi-lingual YouTube tutorial videos and step by step online guides.

-There isn’t yet a DS Game Maker equivalent of YoYoGames.com but James is working on one.
+There isn’t yet a DS Game Maker equivalent of YoYoGames.com but there is a games page with a ratings system and a popular forum.

 As the software development continues and the community grows the number and quality of resources can only grow.